 Ameren Rural Troop Start Up

 Thanks to generous support from Ameren Missouri through the Her Future is Our Future Campaign, Girl Scouts of Eastern Missouri is reaching more girls in rural areas.
-The Troop Start-Up model is simple – Ameren’s generous support covers the costs to begin a new troop, including staff support and volunteer training, membership fees, uniform pieces and program fees.
+The Troop Start-Up model is simple – Ameren Missouri’s three-year commitment (Oct.
+2020-Sept.
+2023) provided the costs to begin a new troop, including staff support and volunteer training, membership fees, uniform pieces and program fees.
 Once formed, these troops have access to all of the resources GSEM offers, including the ability to participate in the Girl Scout Cookie Program and raise funds to support their troop moving forward.
 In the first two years of the program, Ameren’s generous support has made it possible for 584 girls to start their progressive skill-building journey as new Girl Scouts, with the support of 147 new Girl Scout volunteers.
 These new troops are already earning badges, engaging in community service, participating in camping programs and growing their leadership skills.

 Uniform Assistance Fund